Environmental Impacts of Amber Mining in Ukraine

 These negative impacts include:

 #1 Soil erosion and reduced watershed protection

 #2 Loss of forest habitat and habitat fragmentation

 As forest habitat becomes increasingly fragmented, the remaining intact forest habitat becomes more vulnerable to fires and other destructive weather events, and the fragmented forests result in fragmented wildlife populations that are isolated from each other.

 #3 Negative impacts on local and regional water cycles

 #4 Increased carbon emissions

-Why is this happening?
+Why is amber mining happening?

 Poor people can earn a lot of money through the illegal amber mining that is often not otherwise possible.
-The Ukrainian people have struggled with a great deal of war, conflict, and instability in their lives, and the $500 million per year illegal amber mining activities allows them to support their families and find a way out of poverty¹.
+The Ukrainian people have struggled with a great deal of war, conflict, and instability in their lives, and the $500 million per year illegal amber mining activities allows them to support their families and find a way out of poverty .

-Some possible solutions to the unsustainable amber mining
+Some solutions to reduce unsustainable amber mining

 It is important to create effective laws, policies, and implementation that crack down on illegal amber mining in the Ukraine, and to encourage sustainable ways of obtaining amber that aren’t destructive to the environment.